 - Is America Prepared Enough for Cyber-warfare?

-- A coherent national strategy for counterterrorism
+- Do we currently have a coherent national strategy for counterterrorism?

 - The deterioration of U.S. national intelligence and “security-mindedness”

 To support the work of the CCNS, please send a check made out to CCNS, and send it to: